arnavnallani/lendibl-frontend/replit.md

 - **View Details**: Detailed item view with owner information and booking option
 - **Make Booking**: Request rental with date selection and messaging
 - **List Item**: Create new rental listings with images and details
+- **Real-time Notifications**: Instant alerts for owners when rental requests are made

 ## External Dependencies